Choral Music at East Carolina University

 The Chamber Singers

 The Chamber Singers is the select choral ensemble at ECU.
 Comprised of 34-40 auditioned singers, many of whom are voice majors from within the School of Music, the group tours annually and has performed by invitation at regional and national conferences of the American Choral Directors Association and the National Association for Music Education.
-The Chamber Singers have also produced two professional CD recordings on the Gothic label: Greater Love and Eternal Light.
-They maintain a rigorous rehearsal and performance schedule, and focus predominantly on unaccompanied choral literature suitable for advanced chamber choir.
+The Chamber Singers have produced two professional CD recordings on the Gothic label: Greater Love and Eternal Light, and also were the winners of the 2012 American Prize for Choral Performance (college/university division).
+They maintain a rigorous rehearsal and performance schedule, and focus predominantly on unaccompanied choral literature for advanced chamber choir.
+In November 2013, the Chamber Singers competed in the Tolosa (Spain) International Choral Contest, as the only American choir to be invited.
+There, there received second place overall in the Grand Prix contest, earned silver and bronze medals in the Chamber Choir category, and were one of only three chamber choirs to perform in the Winner’s Concert.
 Click here to see Chamber Singers repertoire.
 Click here to view some of the Chamber Singers’ recent performances.
 Dr. Andrew Crane, conductor.

 The University Chorale

-The University Chorale is open to all university students, and is typically comprised of both music-majors and non-music-majors.
+The University Chorale is a mixed ensemble open to all university students, and is comprised of both music majors and non-music majors.
 This ensemble performs a wide variety of choral repertoire from all styles and eras.
 They also frequently collaborate with the ECU Symphony Orchestra in performance of major choral works.
 All students registered for the University Chorale should complete a (painless) voice placement audition during the first week of classes.
+Click here to see University Chorale repertoire.
 Dr. Andrew Crane, conductor.

-The ECU Collegiate Choir is a small, select group of 16-24 students and interested community members.
-It will be conducted by ECU choral graduate students, and focus on a wide variety of choral literature for small ensemble.
-Collegiate Choir will meet one night a week and typically present one concert per semester.
+The ECU Collegiate Choir is a small, select group of 18-28 singers.
+It is exclusively conducted by ECU choral graduate students, and focuses on a wide variety of choral literature for chamber ensemble.
+Collegiate Choir meets one night a week and typically presents one to two concerts per semester.